JasYi/PorePal/README.md

 Using AI to make personalized skincare reccomendations

 ## TODO:
-- [] deploy roboflow model on roboflow api
+- [ ] deploy roboflow model on roboflow api
-- [] link roboflow api to backend
+- [ ] replace detection.py logic and those calls by calling roboflow api
-- [] recheck and redeploy everything
+- [ ] recheck and redeploy everything

 ## Notes: